Adolescent Program

 Our Adolescent Outpatient Program provides a safe, supportive, and skill-focused environment for youth ages 13–17.
 Through group therapy, individual sessions, and optional medication management, we help teens develop tools for lifelong resilience.

-Medication Management – meeting with a provider to make sure medications (if used) are safe and helpful
+Meeting with a provider to ensure medications (if used) are safe and helpful.

 We also believe your family plays a big role in your success, so we include them in your journey whenever possible.